LDMarin/malespin/README.md

 Broadly speaking, it changes the folowing letters:

-a for e
+- a for e
-i for o
+- i for o
-b for t
+- b for t
-f for g
+- f for g
-p for m
+- p for m

 and vice versa.

-MalespinCLI is a command line interface
+MalespinCLI is a command line interface.

 MalespinGUI is a graphical user interface based in the funtion located in MalespinCLI.py